cuhuak/zzz-template/README.md

   zzz.e.push('content = content.trim();')
 }
 ```
-This function just pushes code-snippet to the end array that will be invoked after template content compiled.
+This function pushes a code snippet to the end array that will be invoked after the template content is compiled.

-Or you may want to introduce new var in your templates.
+Or you may want to introduce a new var in your templates.

 ``` javascript
 import {ZzzBrowser, useContentTrim} from "zzz-template"